hayanisaid/Modal-in-Javascript/README.md

 # Modal-in-Javascript
-Modal like bootstrap modal in javaScript and CSS
+Modal in javaScript and CSS